Maregowda/Maregowda/README.md

 - 👀 I’m interested in software engineering
 - 🌱 I’m currently working as a project engineer in Wipro
 - I am very good in Data Structures and algorithm, and have a very good skills in JAVA, Python,SQL
-- I have solved 150+ problems across Leetcode, Hackerrank, etc..
+- I have solved 150+ problems across Leetcode, Hackerrank,GeeksforGeeks etc..
 - I am Passionate about programming Fresher enthusiasist and love to have work experience

 <!---